ShafayetSadi/digital-electronics/k-map.md

 The groups we make in K-Map are called implicants.
 There are two types of implicants:

 * Prime Implicants: It is the largest possible group that can be made in a K-Map.
 * Essential Prime Implicants: It is the prime implicant that contains at least one cell with 1 that is not contained in any other prime implicant.
+In other words, implicants that can be included in only one way.

 Example: